 Asher has appeared on WYES’s “Steppin’ Out,” WWOZ, WHIV, WWNO’s “The Reading Life,” and WRBH’s “The Writer’s Forum.”

 In 2016, she produced a mini documentary about the 1920 Mardi Gras for WYES, the local PBS affiliate, in conjunction with the Krewe of Rex.

-Asher also proudly serves on the boards of Save Our Cemeteries and is a member of the New Orleans Art Council and the Society of Children’s Book Writers and Illustrators.
+Asher proudly serves on the boards of Save Our Cemeteries and is a member of the New Orleans Art Council and the Society of Children’s Book Writers and Illustrators.